Who doesn’t love bruschetta?! I use this traditional Italian tomato recipe to top this Grilled or Baked Tuscan Chicken, and wow is it delicious!

 - 2 Tablespoon roasted pine nuts for garnish

-If using brine: Place chicken in brine and allow to rest for 30 minutes.
-When chicken is done brining, preheat grill or oven to 400 degrees and place oven rack in upper third of oven.
+Place water in a bowl, add salt and stir.
+Add chicken to brine and allow to rest for 30 minutes.
+When chicken is done brining, preheat grill or oven to 400 degrees, place oven rack in upper third of oven.

 Remove breasts from brine (if using) and pat dry with a paper towel.

 Brush both sides with olive oil, then sprinkle with sea salt and pepper

 If using oven method: heat an oven safe pan or skillet on med/high heat for two minutes.
 Add olive oil to pan (enough to coat pan) When oil is hot add chicken to pan, skin side down.
 Cook chicken until golden brown (five minutes or so) turning heat down if needed.
 Place pan in oven.
 Cook for 25-30 minutes depending on size of breasts, turning skin side up last 10 minutes of cooking.

 If using grill method:

 Place breasts skin side down onto preheated grill.
 Cook for ten minutes, turn breasts skin side up and cook for 15 minutes (or more if using larger breasts.)